Wintellect/MSLearn/Introduction to Git/includes/04-make-and-track-changes.md

 ## Summary

-In this unit you learned about the following Git commands:
+In this unit, you learned two new Git commands:

 - [`git diff`](https://git-scm.com/docs/git-diff), which shows the differences between versions
 - [`git mv`](https://git-scm.com/docs/git-mv),  which moves (renames) a file

-You also learned a little more about `git log`.
+You also learned more about `git log`.
 Next up: learn how to use Git to recover from common mistakes.